DavidHrncir/Fivetran_CSDK_Snowflake_HOL/README.md

 <div style="background-color: #fff3cd; padding: 12px 16px; border-left: 6px solid #ffcc00; margin-bottom: 20px; margin-top: 10px;">

   <strong>⚠️ IMPORTANT:</strong><br>
-  Select your own industry <strong>“experience/path”</strong> for the hands-on lab by clicking on an <strong>industry solution folder</strong> above and then clicking on the <strong>lab guide file</strong>.
+  When prompted by the lab instructor, select your own industry <strong>“experience/path”</strong> for the hands-on lab by clicking on an <strong>industry solution folder</strong> above and then clicking on the <strong>lab guide file</strong>.

 </div>